Donnie-McGee/Festival-Purchase-Behavior-Analysis/Data Preparation.md

 ### _Clean columns_:

 All other columns are clean: they contain no null values, no typos and all the values they have are logical and consistent.

+### Data Type convertion:

+Once the cleaning process is finished, I've converted the columns to specific type:

+1. Category: All the string values will be assigned this type ("ticket_id", "origin_city"...)
+2. Int: Integers ("age", "ticket_price", "satisfaction_score"...)
+3. Float: Decimal numbers ("food_expense", "drink_expense", "merch_expense")
+4. Bool: Those that contain dicotomical values ("was_present", "recommend_to_friend")
+5. Datetime: All values related to time ("purchase_date", "attendance_date")

+This ensures each column will be processed according to the information it contains.